-The appointments of external consultants shall be the subject of written quotations and tenders which set out the scope of the work to be carried out, objectives to be achieved and the price to be paid.

-32. The Chief Executive Officer will maintain a record of officers authorised to sign payment vouchers (e.g. invoices, starter forms, timesheets) together with a sample of their signatures, and provide the Finance Officer and the Office Manager with a copy.

-33. Payment vouchers will not be passed for payment without the signature of two officers.
-The first officer should sign to evidence that s/he has checked that:

-- a) the goods, works or services have been received, examined and approved with regard to quantity and quality, services rendered or work done; - b) invoice details (quantity, price and discount) are correct; - c) the invoice is arithmetically correct; - d) the invoice has not been paid previously; - e) information required for internal Board records has been collected.

-The second officer should sign to evidence that s/he has checked that the first officer's checks have been carried out and that the payment is in accordance with the Board's budget and requirement.
+- 29. The appointments of external consultants shall be the subject of written quotations and tenders which set out the scope of the work to be carried out, objectives to be achieved and the price to be paid. - 30.
+The Chief Executive Officer will maintain a record of officers authorised to approve payment vouchers (e.g. invoices, starter forms and timesheets). - 31.
+Payment vouchers will not be passed for payment without the approval of the Budget Holder. who should sign to evidence that s/he has checked that: - (a) the goods, works or services have been received, examined and approved with regard to quantity and quality, services rendered or work done; - (b) invoice details (quantity, price and discount) are correct; - (c) the invoice is arithmetically correct; - (d) the invoice has not been paid previously; - (e) information required for internal Board records has been collected. - 32.
+Payment vouchers with a value in excess of the Budget Holder's level of delegated authority should be passed up the chain of line management to be approved by an officer with a sufficient level of delegated authority.
+The second officer should sign to evidence that s/he has checked that the Budget Holder's checks have been carried out and that the payment is in accordance with the Board's budget and requirement. - 33.
+Payment will only be made on an official, original invoice and not on statements or copy invoices without prior agreement of the Finance Officer or the Chief Executive Officer in his/her absence.

-34. The Office Manager will mark the order voucher with the internally generated purchase order/invoice reference and the date the invoice was passed for payment to guard against duplicate payment.

-35. The normal method of payment for works, goods or services will be by electronic payment on the Board's bank account.
-Where possible, payment will be made in 30 days of receipt of the invoice, or on terms agreed with the supplier.
-Payment may also be made by cheque or petty cash where electronic payment is not available.

-36. By agreement with a suppliers who requires an account arrangement and/or a regular payment, the Board may make a payment by direct debit or standing order.
-An invoice is still required to support the payment and will be subject to the same controls as described in paragraphs 34 - 35 above.
-The Office Manager will verify the bank payment against the invoice when it is made.

-37. Payment will only be made on an official, original invoice and not on statements or copy invoices without prior agreement of the Finance Officer or the Chief Executive Officer in his absence.

-Capital or large scale projects
+Capital or large-scale projects

-38. All capital and large scale schemes should have funding secured before any contract is signed or the scheme is commenced.

-39. All capital schemes and large projects will require Board approval and will require a fully costed, funded and risk assessed plan including contingencies of 20%.

-40. Schemes valued at more than £100,000 must be appraised by the Board's Finance Officer prior to submission to the Board.
+- 34. All capital and large-scale schemes should have funding secured before any contract is signed or the scheme is commenced. - 35.
+All capital schemes and large projects will require Board approval and will require a fully costed, funded and risk assessed plan including contingencies of 20%. - 36.
+Schemes valued at more than £100,000 must be appraised by the Board's Finance Officer prior to submission to the Board.